DominikMartinat/GLUT_pathogenicity_analysis/README.md

 ## Repository Structure

 Not all folders re present in the repo.
-Missing folders re generaetd during first run of the workflow.
+Missing folders regenerated during first run of the workflow.

 ```text
 GLUT_pathogenicity_analysis/